appu1232/Discord-Selfbot/README.md

 - ``>d`` or ``>d <n>`` - Remove the last message or last n messages you sent (along with this one). ``>d !<n>`` will wait ``<n>`` seconds before deleting the message.
 It will also repeatedly edit the message and count down the seconds and show a little animation.
 Very stupid, very unnecessary, but it's pretty funny to see people's reactions. :P
 - ``>about`` - link to this github project

-## Things to note:
-- Free custom search has a limit of 100 searches per day.
-The commands ``>g``, ``>g i``, and ``>mal`` use this search.
-Still, this should be more than enough but feel free to pay for more if you would like, although I don't think it's needed.
-- Try not to keep ``setafk`` on for too long or use it too frequently.
-Technically, responding to someone else's ping with an automated response is not something Discord likes selfbots doing.
-I highly suggest this be used as a fun gimmick rather than for actual use all the time.
-- Custom commands have a lot of other quirks and flexablility.
-Check the **Custom commands** section below to see how you can do stuff like add more than one response for a command, get a random response for a command, add commands that have multiple words, etc.

 ## Custom Commands:
 There are two types of commands: ``string`` commands which only have one response and ``list`` commands which can have multiple responses.